 7. If a woman develops symptoms compatible with ZIKV infection, it is recommended she avoids becoming pregnant for 2 months following symptom onset.

 C. Preventing sexual transmission in other travellers

-Transmission of ZIKV infection between sexual partners can be prevented by using barrier methods during vaginal, anal and oral sex.
-The consistent use of barrier methods during sexual contact should begin while travelling to high or moderate ZIKV risk countries and continue to be used for the period of time specified below, depending on gender.
+The implications of sexual transmission of ZIKV are greatest for pregnant women.
+If couples, where the women is not pregnant or considering pregnancy, are worried about sexual transmission of ZIKV, this can be prevented by correct and consistent use of condoms (or other barrier methods) during vaginal, anal and oral sex.
+For those wanting to reduce the risk of sexual transmission, the consistent use of barrier methods during sexual contact should begin while travelling to ZIKV risk countries and continue to be used for the period of time as stated for couples planning pregnancy above, depending on gender.

 D. Travellers with co-morbidities, immunosuppression or at extremes of age

 In the travel health consultation, these travellers should be offered advice regarding the likely impact of any travel related infection on them.
 More information on ZIKV infection and immunosuppression is available from Public Health England.